raulfraile/sublime-symfony2/README.md

 This is a [Sublime Text][sublime] package which includes handy snippets for doing [Symfony2][symfony2] framework development.

 **Important:** The `master` branch of this plugin will always be in sync with the latest stable release of Symfony2.
-New branches will be created whenever a non backward-compatible change in Symfony2 is introduced into the snippets.
-So, if you need to work with an older version of Symfony2, please check the branch list to find the branch compatible with the version you are looking for and proceed to a manual install of this branch.

 ## Installation ##